The role of SEO reputation management (Updated 2023)By Paige Sutherland

 2. Establish a presence on review sites

-Monitoring online reviews is a good practice for online reputation management and likewise effective for SEO.
+Monitoring online reviews is a good practice for online reputation management and is similarly effective for SEO.
 Getting frequent Google Reviews and responding to them, specifically, can help improve search rankings and optimize SEO efforts.

 Plus, reviews that include keywords such as menu items, products, or services are likely to show up in search results as items that potential customers may be looking for.
 Look at this image, below, as an example using the search term, “pad thai.”

 Even if your client doesn’t have a profile claimed on Glassdoor, Urbanspoon, or other review sites, it doesn’t mean that people aren’t talking about a business.
-Monitoring all sites relevant to your client’s business ensures that if and when reviews are posted, you can be alerted, respond to it, and keep a pulse on customer sentiment.
+Having a system in place to generate, monitor, and respond to reviews empowers businesses to stay in control of their reputation.